-At the Prison Entrepreneurship Program, we are servant leaders on a mission to transform inmates and executives by unlocking human potential through entrepreneurial passion, education and mentoring.
+At the Prison Entrepreneurship Program, we are servant leaders on a mission to transform inmates and executives by unlocking God-given potential through entrepreneurial passion, education and mentoring.

 PEP is dedicated to delivering the nation’s best outcomes in the prison re-entry field.
 We provide unparalleled resources and real-world values-based business skills to inmates so that once they are back in society they have the tools, skills and support structure to pursue healthy, fulfilling and productive lives.